 Wittenberg University: Use the abbreviation WU without periods on second reference only in athletic materials when absolutely necessary such as box scores.
-Do not use Witt unless it refers to The Witt, the official name of the Wittenberg yearbook, or Witt Fest.
+Do not use "Witt" unless directly quoting an individual.

-Wittenberg University Academic Catalog: Published online annually through the Office of the Registrar, the catalog lists degrees and requirements, fields of study, courses, academic policies, and other academic opportunities offered by the university.
+Wittenberg University Academic Catalog: Published online annually through the Office of the Registrar, the catalog lists degrees and requirements, fields of study, courses, academic policies, and other academic opportunities offered by the University.
 As this is the official title, it should be italicized.
 Academic Catalog is acceptable on second reference.
 (See titles.)